 Data vs Software Focus: Privacy policies explain how personal data is handled, while EULAs govern software usage rights and restrictions.

-Regulatory Requirements: Privacy policies must comply with data protection laws like GDPR, while EULAs primarily address copyright and contract law.
+Regulatory Requirements: Privacy policies must comply with data protection laws like GDPR, including obligations to handle data subject access requests (DSARs) under GDPR, while EULAs primarily address copyright and contract law.

 User Rights: Privacy policies explain individual rights regarding personal data, while EULAs establish usage permissions and restrictions.